celestiaorg/celestia-app/docs/architecture/ADR-001-ABCI++.md

    return true, nil
 }

-// writeMalleated malleates a MsgWirePayForMessage into a MsgPayForMessage and
+// writeMalleatedTx malleates a MsgWirePayForMessage into a MsgPayForMessage and
 // its corresponding message provided that it has a MsgPayForMessage for the
 // preselected square size.
 Returns true if the write was successful, false if
 // there was not enough room in the square.